 Appointments can be made by calling the main hospital number (see under Behavior Consultation Protocol).

-The appointment is 60 minutes long and a $50 deposit is required to hold this appointment block.
-The deposit is refundable if the appointment is cancelled GREATER than 24 hours in advance.
+The appointment is 60 minutes long and a $200 deposit is required to hold this appointment block.
+The deposit is refundable if the appointment is canceled GREATER than 72 hours in advance.

-The following documents are required to be sent in prior to scheduling the consultation: completed questionnaire, medical records for the pet, and referral form completed by your primary veterinarian.
+The documents must be received prior to scheduling the consultation: completed questionnaire, medical records for the pet, and referral form completed by your primary veterinarian.